-HPE is designed to be used in the short term (mostly) and therefore will not give rise to chronic conditions.
-When used long term (or example, elderly) malnutrition is more important to prevent than a chronic disease, which is likely to have already developed.
+HEHP is designed to be used in the short term (mostly) and therefore will not give rise to chronic conditions.
+When used long term (or example, elderly) malnutrition can be more important to prevent than a chronic disease, which is likely to have already developed.

 Who Should be on HEHP?

-Anyone who is at risk of malnutrition should be on a HPE diet.
+Anyone who is at risk of malnutrition could benefit from a HEHP diet.
 Such populations include:

 – Elderly who show evidence of malnutrition or at risk of malnutrition